Royal Botanic Gardens, Peradeniya: History

-The origins of the Botanic Gardens date as far back as 1371 when King Wickramabahu III ascended the throne and kept court at Peradeniya near the Mahaweli river.
-This was followed by King Kirti Sri and King Rajadhi Rajasinghe.
-A temple was built on this location by King Wimala Dharma, but it was destroyed by the British when they were given control over the Kingdom of Kandy.

-Thereafter, the groundwork for a botanical garden was formed by Alexandar Moon in 1821.
+The groundwork for a botanical garden was formed by Alexandar Moon in 1821.
 He used the garden for coffee and cinnamon plants.
 The Botanical Garden at Peradeniya was formally established in 1843 with plants brought from Kew Garden, Slave Island, Colombo, and the Kalutara Garden in Kalutara.
 The Royal Botanic Garden, Peradeniya was made more independent and expanded under George Gardner as superintendent in 1844.
 On Gardner's death in 1849 George Henry Kendrick Thwaites became superintendent.
 He served until he resigned in 1879, when he was succeeded by Henry Trimen, who served until 1895.
 He was succeeded in turn by John Christopher Willis who served as director from 1898 until 1912.

 The garden came under the administration of the Department of Agriculture when it was established in 1912.

 There are avenues in the River Drive such as Cook's Pine Avenue, Palmyra Palm Avenue, Double Coconut Avenue, Cabbage Palm Avenue, and Royal Palm Avenue.

 The classical Avenue of Palms is in this Garden.
 One item with a significant history is the Cannonball Tree planted by King George V of the United Kingdom and Queen Mary in 1901.
 It is often laden with fruit, which are thought to resemble cannonballs.

 During World War II, the Botanic Garden was used by Lord Louis Mountbatten, the supreme commander of the allied forces in the South Asia, as the headquarters of the South East Asia Command.

 The gardens were used as a location in the 1957 film The Bridge on the River Kwai.